EGI-Federation/cloud-info-provider/README.md

-# Cloud BDII provider
+# Cloud Information provider

 [![BuildStatus](https://travis-ci.org/EGI-FCTF/cloud-bdii-provider.svg?branch=master)](https://travis-ci.org/EGI-FCTF/cloud-bdii-provider)

-The Cloud BDII provider generates a GlueSchema v2 representation of cloud resources for publihing it into a BDII
+The Cloud Information provider generates a representation of cloud resources, that can be published inside a BDII (using the provided LDIF templates for a GlueSchema v2 representation) or any other component like the INDIGO Configuration Management Database (CMDB) (Using JSON templates).

+The generated representation is described using a [Mako](http://www.makotemplates.org/) template having access to the cloud middleware information.

 ## Installation